arduino/docs-content/content/learn/02.microcontrollers/05.5v-3v3/5v-3v3-guide.md

 ![Complete Reverse Polarity Protection](assets/ElegantRPP.png)

-The key points of the circuit presented above are the Transient Voltage Supressor diode and the MOSFET of P-Channel type.
+The key points of the circuit presented above are the Transient Voltage Suppressor diode and the MOSFET of P-Channel type.
 This protection circuit will help you save the Protected Load and to have it as a good reference for protection design.
 Although due to its electric components, it becomes a little more advanced to cover in the scope of this guide.

 ***If you are interested to go further in detail, you are in for a treat.
 Please have a look this [article](https://www.electroboom.com/?p=914) written by Mehdi Sadaghdar explained in-depth.***